Syed Mohammad Ahsan: Commander-in-Chief

-After the war, he was most senior admiral serving in the navy and was nominated for navy's chief of staff by outgoing naval chief Admiral A.R.
-Khan in 1966.
-His nomination papers were approved by President Ayub Khan in 1966, and appointed him as commander in chief of Navy.
+President Ayub Khan appointed him as commander in chief of the Navy in October 1966.

 In 1967, he was promoted to the three-star rank, Vice-Admiral, and was honored with Sitara-e-Pakistan by President Ayub.

 As a naval chief, he oversaw the induction of the Daphné submarines procured from France in 1966 in navy's submarine branch.

 Since 1966–68, Admiral Ahsan knew of Indian Navy massive procurement and acquisitions of weapon systems being acquired from the Soviet Union and United Kingdom.
 On multiple meetings with President Ayub, he raised the issue of modernizing the navy against India, and kept warning the Army GHQ of potential and possible Indian Navy's attack on West and East region of the country; his reservations were bypassed on every meeting and warnings were not heed due to the financial reasons.
 His Navy NHQ staff was in brief conflict with the Air AHQ staff over the establishment of naval aviation by induction of fighter jets in 1968.
 The Air AHQ staff bypassed his recommendation over the loss of jets and their pilots in seas in an event of conflict with India.
 He succeeded in convincing President Ayub in acquiring the missile boats only, and permissions were granted to procured the Soviet-built Osa-class missile boat in 1968.